adamdaudrich/tennis_data_rebase/README.md

-Tennis Data Rebase is a fun project that allows the user to contrast and compare the match-play data of their favourite players
+Tennis Data Rebase is a fun project that allows the user to contrast and compare the match-play data of their favourite players.
 The tools are a mysql database and python.
 I have also used excel - it definitely works well.

 Current code and csv samples include Roger Federer's 2003 wimbledon scores and the 2023 davis cup match scores.